JamesDolphin/discordGo---ReadMe/README.md

 - !usechat - 2 arguments - displays chat of server (only 1 server at a time) in the !chatchannel eg !usechat serverid yes/no

-- !rconpass - 1 argument - sets the global rconpassword for all upcoming server additions eg !rconpassword password
+- !rconpass - 1 argument - rcon password upcoming server additions with 2 states found by using the command with no arguments.

-- !refresh - no arguments - checks all currently followed servers to see if they are still connected (not used often)

-- !swapscores - 3 arguments - Ask James about this if its urgent otherwise do not touch it. (used if you restore a game and start the bot AFTER that happened or you start the bot AFTER half time)

  ### The following commands REQUIRE !startrcon to be used first AND correctly ---